DavidGiard/CognitiveSvcsDemos/ImageAnalysisConsoleAppDemo/readme.md

 2. Add an App.config file to the app and add the key to this file.
 3. Save an image named "kittens.jpg" in c:\test.

+You can read about this project in [this article](http://davidgiard.com/2019/07/16/PassingABinaryFileToAWebServiceFromANETApp.aspx)